dhellmann/pymotw/PyMOTW/tabnanny/index.rst

 =========================

-As soon as I discovered the mistake in my Queue example, I decided I needed to add a tabnanny check to my PyMOTW build process.
-I created a tabcheck task in my pavement.py build script so I could run `paver tabcheck` and scan the code I'm working on for PyMOTW.
+As soon as I discovered the mistake in my Queue example, I decided I needed to add an automatic check to my PyMOTW build process.
+I created a ``tabcheck`` task in my ``pavement.py`` build script so I could run `paver tabcheck` and scan the code I'm working on for PyMOTW.
 This is possible because tabnanny exposes its `check()` function as a public API.

 Here's an example of using tabnanny that doesn't require understanding Paver's task definition decorators.